evolverine/covid-19-anki-deck/README.md

 The one limitation is that if a note is removed in this deck this won't be reflected in your personal deck.
 But we will try to keep this in mind and, when necessary, change the content of notes instead of deleting them.

 # How to contribute
-There are two ways: through git or through opening an issue on github.
+There are two ways: through `git`, or through opening an issue on github.

 ## 1. Through `git`
 Some basic knowledge of `git` is necessary for this.
 (If you don't know what `git` is, best to use the second method, below.)